CSS Properties

 page in order to clear elements that have been floated to the left or

 right of the page.
-The clear
+The left

 , right